-First release of the SharePoint Framework will contain support for client-side web parts.
-This is however just a start on the journey for providing additional modern customization capabilities to SharePoint.
+First release of the SharePoint Framework contained only support for client-side web parts.
+This was however just a start on the journey for providing additional modern customization capabilities to SharePoint.
 Here is a list of key capabilities released after initial General Availability.

 - On-premises support for SharePoint 2016 (Feature Pack 2)

 - Tenant properties